HyperSaaS

 3. Reciprocal Rank Fusion

-→ top 5 results
+→ top 5 results (or a 20-candidate pool when reranking)

-4. Return results with citations
+5. Return results with citations

 Embeds the query and finds the closest document chunks using pgvector's cosine distance: